epiphyt/form-block/readme.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/form-block)

 == Changelog ==

+= 1.5.4 =
+* Fixed: Displaying the value of a select option in the backend if no label is defined

 = 1.5.3 =
 * Fixed: Broken blocks after inserting them into the editor